NYC to boot vendors from Brooklyn Bridge starting Jan. 3

 - Oops!Something went wrong.Please try again later.

-New York City will ban all vendors from the base of the Brooklyn Bridge starting Jan.
-3, Mayor Adams’ office said Friday, aiming to clear the tangle of sellers who have long crowded the bustling pedestrian level of the celebrated steel and stone suspension bridge.
+NEW YORK — New York City will ban all vendors from the base of the Brooklyn Bridge starting Jan.
+3, Mayor Eric Adams’ office said Friday, aiming to clear the tangle of sellers who have long crowded the bustling pedestrian level of the celebrated steel and stone suspension bridge.

 If effective, the city’s plan would mark the end of an era for the bridge: For years, New Yorkers and throngs of tourists have passed vendors selling trinkets and souvenirs on the Manhattan-side entrance to the 140-year-old crossing.